Jim Claus

 Madison, WI 53706

-Jim joined the Department of Animal Sciences in the fall of 1999 as an Associate Professor in a research-teaching position specializing in muscle foods technology.
-Jim served as the Director of the Meat Science and Muscle Biology laboratory (July 2009 – December 2017).
+Dr. James Claus joined the Department of Animal Sciences at the University of Wisconsin-Madison in the fall of 1999 as an Associate Professor in a teaching-research position specializing in muscle foods technology.
+Jim served as the Director of the Meat Science and Muscle Biology laboratory.
 Jim was promoted to a Full Professor in 2012.
-Previously Jim was a faculty member (1989-1999) in the Department of Food Science and Technology at Virginia Polytechnic Institute and State University (Virginia Tech).
-He received his B.S.
-(1979) from the University of Connecticut and M.S.
-(1981) and Ph.D.
-(1989) from Kansas State University.
+Jim was a faculty member (1989, tenured in 1995) in the Department of Food Science and Technology at Virginia Polytechnic Institute and State University (Virginia Tech).
+Jim received his Ph.D.
+(1989) and M.S.
+(1982) from Kansas State University.

-Jim’s research primarily is in the area of meat quality with an emphasis in two distinct areas of muscle foods that include: 1) meat color chemistry and 2) improvement in lean meat tenderness through modulation of pre rigor biochemistry and the development of postmortem tenderization technologies.
-Additional focus involves the functionality of non-meat ingredients on improving processed meat quality.
-Jim completed a five-month sabbatical at Matforsk in Norway to conduct research on pre rigor meat functionality.
-Jim has published 70 refereed journals, two refereed conference proceedings, eight invited papers, and three book chapters (shockwave tenderization, muscle foods).
-He has contributed 13 invited presentations (seven national, one international) and numerous other papers and abstracts.
+Jim’s research primarily is the area of meat quality with emphasis in two distinct areas of muscle foods that include: 1) meat color chemistry and 2) improvement in lean meat tenderness through modulation of prerigor biochemistry and the development of postmortem tenderization technologies.
+Additional focus involves functionality of non-meat ingredients on improving processed meat quality as well as the development of low-sodium, low-fat products.
+Recent efforts have also focused on eliminating salmonella located in lymph nodes within meat carcasses.
+Jim has published 72 refereed journals, two refereed conference proceedings, eight invited papers, and three book chapters (shockwave tenderization, muscle foods).

 Jim worked in the meat industry after receiving his M.S. degree.
-He was employed as a production supervisor (1982) at Patrick Cudahy (Wisconsin).
-Associated with Superior Brand Meats (Ohio) he was a food technologist (1983) at Sugardale Foods and then as a quality control manager (1984) at Carriage Hill Foods.
+Jim worked as a production supervisor (1982) Patrick Cudahy.
+While employed by Superior Brand Meats Incorporated, he was a food technologist (1983) at Sugardale Foods, and a quality control manager (1984) at Carriage Hill Foods.
+While pursuing his undergraduate degree at the University of Connecticut, he worked in the meat lab and managed the retail meat store.

 Selected Peer-Reviewed Articles